Frequently Asked Questions

 What about people who cannot afford to pay the admission fee?

-We will offer free passes for foster care families though Licking County JFS.
+Free admission passes for foster care families will be available through Licking County JFS.

 Those with a SNAP card will be offered discounted admission, daily.